-As we all know and probably experienced in our career, there is a lot of sales training programs out there in the market place.
+As we all know and have probably experienced in our career, there are a lot of sales training programs out there in the marketplace.
 We typically sit in a room for hours or sometimes days listening to an instructor tell you how to close more deals or improve a certain skillset. .

 One of my early experiences was with a company called Lanier.
 At the time we were selling a new concept for the B2B marketplace.
-The training was rigorous, why.
-They demanded that each of us trainees, could do an effective cold call, effective 1st meeting, effective discovery meeting, demo, solution presentation and close.
+The training was rigorous.
+They demanded that each of us trainees could do an effective cold call, effective first meeting, effective discovery meeting, demo, solution presentation and close.
 It was "intense" to say the least.
 But it worked and I was very successful because of that rigor of sales certification that I implemented into my daily work life.

-So today, their is tons of content, sales playbooks, scripts, training, process etc at your finger tips and companies spend $$BILLIONS on these program each year.
+So today, there is tons of content: sales playbooks, scripts, training, process, etc. at your finger tips and companies spend BILLIONS on these programs each year.
 A lot of these programs are great, but let’s face it folks, there is no instant fix when it comes to a broken sales machine.

 CSO expectations are usually very clear.
 The program must provide an increased skill level or increased sales in order to justify the spend.